melc/catalog/README.md

 ## Configuration Features

 - Change ssh port from 22 to 2200
-- Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
+- Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200),
+HTTP (port 80), and NTP (port 123)
 - Assign a new user "grader" the permission to access apache server on AWS lightsail

-## Steps of Installation and Configuration on Virtual Machine
+## Installation and Configuration on Virtual Machine
 ### 1. Install Virtualbox
 - Download virtual box from *https://www.virtualbox.org/wiki/Download_Old_Builds_5_1*
 - Follow the instructions to setup virtualbox